michaelnetter/thoughts/Decentralized_Privacy_Friendly_Notifications.md

 The following entities are defined:
 - Publishers: A publisher is an entity that creates content.
 - Channels: A channel is created and owned by a publisher.
 It is a medium through which publishers share their content.
-- Users: A user in an entity that consumes content.
-They subscribe to channels (which is similar to following people on social media).
+- Users: A user is an entity that consumes content.
+Users subscribe to channels (which is similar to following people on social media).

 ### System overview
 A programmable blockchain (such as Ethereum) forms the basis.
 A smart contract manages the entities described above.
 It provides some of the same functionality that social network platforms offer, such as registration, sharing content and interaction, but it does that in a decentralized way.